 Navigating the workplace as a woman isn’t always straightforward.
-In this blog post I will share some lessons I’ve learned from being a woman in the workplace and how they can help to serve your career.
+In this blog post I will share some lessons we’ve learned from being a women in the workplace and how they can help to serve your career.

 “Hindsight is 20/20” is a total understatement.
 How many times have you looked back on life situations and noticed that everything in your past can be seen through a crystal clear lens, including those painful yet powerful lessons learned?
 As a women’s work-life expert, I’ve seen that this is especially true for the professional woman in the workplace.
 While all women are not created equal and our needs and wiring is different, there have been a few key lessons that I have learned from my journey.

 Much of my insights have come from hindsight analysis of my own mistakes.
 These moments of error turned clarity were impeccable teachers for me and I hope to empower you by teaching you the 3 most important things every woman should know in the workplace.

 1. Know Your Worth

 Yes, you, reading this you are valuable!
 A uniquely made creature.
 Out of the billions of women in the world, there is no one else like you.
 You have something unique to offer.
 So why do we question our value?
 I could go on and on about that response, but the bottom line is this: It’s necessary to like and love yourself if you want to be successful in the workplace (and life).